 In the strange world of quantum mechanics, when we make observations, those same observations affect the state of the system.
-In this case, when we measure a qubit it will always appear to be a classical
+In this case, when we measure a qubit it will always appear to be straight

-false, never anything else.
+Down, never anything in-between.
 It is said that the state collapses to one of these valuesThis is known as the measurement problem because no one really knows for certain why or how this happens.
 There is evidence that when considering the measuring equipment as a quantum mechanical system in itself then the collapse can be considered as altering the state on the whole system to bring both into alignment.
 Einstein famously was not convinced. .
-What is more, the probability that it will collapse to one state or another is related directly to how close it is to that state, i.e. how close to the poles.
+What’s more, the probability that it will collapse to one state or another is related directly to how close it is to that state, i.e. how close to the poles.